loevlie/CANELa_Loevlie/docs/source/index.rst

 Welcome to CANELa_Loevlie documentation!
 ===================================

-**CANELa_Loevlie** (/lu'make/) is a Python library for members of the CANELa lab to understand how to use and improve upon Denny Loevlie's code from 2021-2022.
+**CANELa_Loevlie** is a collection of python codes for members of the CANELa lab to understand how to use and improve upon Denny Loevlie's work from 2021-2022.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+This `documentation <https://github.com/loevlie/CANELa_Loevlie/>`_ will explain and provide examples for how to perform various tasks using the code developed in the CANELa group.
+This will involve use of the `ce_expansion <https://github.com/mpourmpakis/ce_expansion/>`_ package developed mainly by James Dean and Michael Cowan.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.